 Houses are a means of building team spirit through sporting and other competitions and the rewarding good work.
-Children will join their houses at the end of their Reception year.
+Children will join their houses when they join our school.

 Support Services

 Several external services, including those from Health and the Office for Children and Young People's Services, support the school.
 They all have an important role to play in helping the school to meet children's needs.